All About Federal Student Loans

 When and how do I receive the loan funds?

-Loans are paid (disbursed) to your student account at the mid-point of the semester and on a weekly basis thereafter.
+Loans are paid (disbursed) to your student account at the 6th or 7th week of the semester and on a weekly basis thereafter.
 When your loan is disbursed, it is used first to pay any outstanding charges.
-If any loan money is left over, the school sends you a refund check approximately two weeks after disbursement.
+If any loan money is left over, the school sends you a refund check within two weeks after disbursement.
 This check is made out in the name of the student (the borrower).
 (PLUS or parent loans are made out to the parent borrower.)

 Important!
 Federal student loans are only disbursed when your class participation is verified, you have a complete financial aid file at the college, and you satisfy all other federal requirements to receive a loan.